lsvirak85/Cloud-Security-IAM-Lab/README.md

 ## Lab Setup

-To perform this first lab all you need is an AWS account and the CloudBreach VM.
+To perform this first lab all you need is an AWS account
 ## Lab - Step by Step Instructions

 ### 1: Log in to the AWS Management Console as your root user